-Pulmonary hypertension (PH) is a progressive lung disease that causes high blood pressure in the pulmonary arteries.
-The pulmonary arteries shrink over time and make the right side of the heart work harder to force blood through the narrowed arteries.
+Pulmonary hypertension (PH) is a rare and often progressive disease resulting in high pressure in the blood vessels of the lungs.
+These vessels (pulmonary arteries and their smaller branches) can become dysfunctional, stiffened, or relatively narrowed and over time make the right side of the heart work harder.
 In severe cases, the small blood vessels in the lungs become damaged beyond repair.
-Additionally, blood clots can form in the vessels causing a loss of air spaces and blood vessels in the lungs.
+Additionally, blood clots can form in the vessels, further damaging the lungs.

 - A bluish discoloration of the lips

 - Difficulty breathing or shortness of breath with activity

 - Fatigue (usually with activity is the first symptom to develop)

 - Fainting, especially with exercise that increases heart rate